genpozi/Pozitive-LaunchPad/DEPLOY.md

 This guide covers how to deploy the Launchpad to popular hosting providers and local environments.

 ## 🔑 Prerequisite: Google Gemini API Key
-This application uses the Gemini API for its "Smart Search" research capabilities.
+This application uses the **Gemini 2.5 Flash** model for its "Smart Search" research capabilities.
 You must obtain an API Key from [Google AI Studio](https://aistudio.google.com/).

+**Without this key, the "Research" mode in the search bar will fallback to opening a new tab to Gemini, but the in-app experience will be limited.**

 In all deployment methods below, you must set the environment variable:
 `API_KEY=your_gemini_api_key_here`